j0ma/lmm/README.md

-# A Latent Morphology Model for Open-Vocabulary Neural Machine Translation
+# A Latent Morphology Model for Open-Vocabulary Neural Machine Translation (fork)

+My own fork of *Latent Morphology Model for Open-Vocabulary Neural Machine Translation* by D. Ataman

+---

 This software implements the Neural Machine Translation model based on Hierchical Character-based Decoding using Variational Inference.